 - Early twenties

-However, some men notice them later in life for the first time.
+Some men notice them later in life for the first time.

-This does not usually mean anything is wrong.
+This does not usually indicate a problem.

 Yes.